imazen/resizer/Plugins/CloudFront/readme.md

 To set the caching time at the server instead of at CloudFront, set `<clientcache minutes="1441" />` in the `<resizer>` section of Web.config.

-If you need to invalidate a cached file sooner than 24 hours, you must change the url (ex. by adding ";invalidate=1" to it), or by using [Amazon's invalidation request feature](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/index.html?Invalidation.html).
+If you need to invalidate a cached file sooner than 24 hours, you must change the URL (ex. by adding ";invalidate=1" to it), or by using [Amazon's invalidation request feature](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/index.html?Invalidation.html).

 ## Automatic redirection of standard (`image.jpg?width=..`) URLs back to the CDN.